 Content provides the knowledge base necessary to perform standard imaging procedures and special studies within the corresponding semester.
 Consideration is given to the evaluation of optimal diagnostic images.
 Content provides a basis for analyzing radiographic images.
 Included are the importance of optimal imaging standards, discussion of a problem-solving technique for image evaluation and the factors that can affect image quality.
 Actual images will be included for analysis.
 Additionally, this course establishes a knowledge base in radiography anatomy and physiology taught within the semester and will include a lab component.
 Components of the cells, tissues, organs and body systems are described and discussed.
-See degree plan for credit to contact hour ratio.
+Prerequisite: Acceptance into the Radiologic Technology Program and departmental permission.
+Will not satisfy general education science requirements.